jhpyle/docassemble/_docs/fields.md

 format YYYY-MM-DD.
 Many browsers have built-in "date pickers" that expect dates to be in this format.
 See [Mozilla's documentation] of the date input field.
-If the browser uses a date picker, then your interview will see text values in the form YYYY-MM-DD, but on other browsers, like [Firefox], the format may be some other format.
+If the browser uses a date picker, then your Steward will see text values in the form YYYY-MM-DD, but on other browsers, like [Firefox], the format may be some other format.

 ## <a name="time"></a>Times